mutablelogic/go-sqlite/README.md

 ## Attaching databases by schema name

 You can load additional databases to a database by schema name.
 Use `Attach` and `Detach` to attach and detach databases.
+For example,

 ## Database reflection